 HAVE A PIECE OF MEMORIAL JEWELRY MADE

 Having an item like a piece of memorial jewelry can bring great comfort, since it allows you to feel connected to your deceased loved one.
-Consider having a piece of memorial jewelry created to help you memorialize your lost loved one.
+Consider having a piece of memorial jewelry made from ashes created to help you memorialize your lost loved one.

 Photo Engraved Pendant Or Keychain